chenyilong0520/chenyilong0520.github.io/_pages/experience.md

 # Community Contribution

-- Provide Medicare Guiding Service in Shaoyifu Hospital in Hangzhou
+- Provide medicare guiding service in Shaoyifu Hospital in Hangzhou
 - Participate in a team supporting education in rural area of Huanghu Town